 Natural cycle IVF disadvantages

-For all of benefits of natural cycle IVF, it has one distinct disadvantage: the fact that the exact timing of ovulation is difficult to predict.
+For all of the benefits of natural cycle IVF, it has one distinct disadvantage: the fact that the exact timing of ovulation is difficult to predict.
 Sometimes a woman ovulates too soon, before the egg from that cycle can be collected.
-So it’s not as reliable as traditional IVF for harvesting eggs.
-However, once the egg is harvested, the success rates are similar as those for traditional IVF.
+Therefore, it’s not as reliable as traditional IVF for harvesting eggs.
+However, once the egg is harvested, the success rates are similar to those for traditional IVF.
 In some cases, doctors recommend the option of a modified form of natural cycle IVF, in which a woman is given medication to prevent premature ovulation, and then an ovulation-inducing injection when the egg is fully mature.
 The egg is then harvested within the next 36 hours.

 Nevertheless, natural cycle IVF remains somewhat controversial within the fertility community because of the uncertainty of egg retrieval.
 Some fertility specialists have decided not to offer natural cycle IVF, with the reasoning that the egg retrieval and the quality of the resulting embryo is not a sure thing, and that a woman may have to go through more embryo transfer procedures until one finally develops successfully.
 Why not spare a woman the pain of waiting on one egg at a time, these doctors say, rather than optimizing her chances by trying several at once?
 Additionally, some fertility centers are unhappy about the effect it might have on their fertility statistics: Given that natural cycle IVF results in lower per-cycle pregnancy rates, it can throw off the numbers that women use to judge whether or not they are going to use that particular center.